Q&A: Wound care

 Q. What drew you to specialize in wound care?

 By joining Mercy Philadelphia Hospital’s Advanced Wound Care and Hyperbarics Center—as opposed to a private practice—I can give my patients access to the most sophisticated treatments.
 These modalities achieve the best results in the shortest period of time.
 I also enjoy teaching patients about wound prevention.

 Q. How do your patients respond?

-Q. How do your patients handle the time commitment of wound care?
+Q. How do your patients handle the time commitment?

 Q. What are the challenges you face?

 We have a phenomenal team of wound specialists and the latest technology, so I’d say our greatest challenge is advising some of our patients that fashion shoes are now off-limits.
 This most often pertains to busy career women in overall great health who develop chronic venous ulcers on the ankle.
 We have to gently break it to them that there can be no more 3-inch heels.
 That can be a challenge!

 Learn more about healthy healing at Mercy Philadelphia Hospital’s Advanced Wound Care and Hyperbarics Center.
 Visit us at mercyhealth.org/services/wound-care.